sgfreed23/my_projects/README.md

 * [Database Management](#database-management)

 ### General Info

-This repository is filled with my personal projects that I have completed or are currently in the process of completing.
+My Projects is a culmination of schoolwork and personal projects that I have developed over the years that represent a portion of the knowledge and experience I have accumulated in my time as an aspiring I.T professional.

 ### User Experience Design
-Project is created with:

 ### Full-Stack Development
-To run this project, install it locally using npm:

 ### Database Management